Design and test for the CEPC muon subdetector based on extruded scintillator and SiPM: Improvements for the photon collection

-We use optical glue to enhance the coupling between the fiber and the scintillator.
-In a test involving $\tot$-coated strips, the application of optical glue yields a substantial increase of $63\%$ in $N_{\pe}$ at the far end of the strips, as shown in Fig.\ref{comparison}(b).
-Additionally, Teflon-coated strips exhibited a $30\%$ improvement, as shown in Fig.\ref{comparison}(c).
+The SYLGARD-184 optical glue~\cite{glue} is utilized to enhance the light-transfer coupling between the fiber and the scintillator.
+The commercially available SYLGARD-184 has a refractive index of approximately 1.4, which is identical to that of the extruded scintillator.
+In tests with $\tot$-coated strips, using optical glue resulted in a significant 63\% increase in $\npe$ at the strip's far end, illustrated in Fig.~\ref{comparison}(b).
+Similarly, Teflon-coated strips showed a 30\% improvement, as seen in Fig.~\ref{comparison}(c), underscoring the efficacy of optical glue in enhancing photon collection efficiency.